City-Bureau/field-guide/site/content/before-you-begin/defamation-and-the-fair-report-privilege.md

 ## The Fair Report Privilege

-The Fair Report Privilege shields a publisher (City Bureau) from liability for defamation where two requirements are met: 1) the report is of an official proceeding and 2) the report is complete and accurate or a fair abridgment of the official proceeding.
+The Fair Report Privilege shields reporters and publishers from liability for defamation where two requirements are met: 1) the report is of an official proceeding and 2) the report is complete and accurate or a fair abridgment of the official proceeding.

 "Official proceedings" include court proceedings and government meetings.
 A "fair abridgment" means that the report must convey to readers a substantially correct amount, in other words, the report may not omit, add or charge anything in such a way as to to convey an erroneous or defamatory impression.